vitorgalvao/alfred-workflows/PinPlus/README.md

 ![](https://i.imgur.com/g6wAO6U.png)

-If you have the [PinPlus app](https://github.com/vitorgalvao/pinplus) installed, that opens instead.
+If you have the [PinPlus app](https://github.com/vitorgalvao/pinplus) installed (get it with `:pinplusupdateapp`), that opens instead.

 ![](https://i.imgur.com/0SVjnKs.png)